Skip to content

 The camp sits at 415 Dundas St. N. and is registered to a numbered company, 1205438 Ontario Inc. The company does not come up in any searches, but the city tax roll states its mailing address is located at 311 Montrose St. N.

-Attempts to try and contact the property owner were unsuccessful.
+Attempts to contact the property owner were unsuccessful.

-Mattocks adds that any further clean-up of the property will be halted until the owner can be contacted and they have the chance to remedy the situation on their own.
+Mattocks added that any further clean-up of the property will be halted until the owner can be contacted and they have the chance to remedy the situation on their own.

 A nearby neighbour wants to see the camp taken down and the property fenced off to prevent any more camps from cropping up.

-Susan Lloyd has lived in her Concession Street house on the other side of the Dundas Street bridge for the past 15 years and said the camp has become more dangerous over the past few months.
+Susan Lloyd has lived on Samuelson Street on the other side of the Dundas Street North overpass for the past 15 years and said the camp has become more dangerous over the past few months.

 "There was a fire there just last week, people are always stealing stuff from our yards and you can't walk by it and not smell garbage," said Lloyd.
 "Before you might get the odd teenager from the high school messing around in the area, but I'm sure everyone here will tell you there is a problem."